 Unfortunately, such is the case with Blades of the Guardians (Biao Ren) – one of the most highly anticipated Chinese animations (donghua) among anime fans.
-The donghua was first announced in 2020 and it’s been almost 3 years since then, we haven’t gotten any updates yet about its release date.
+UPDATE: In the most latest announcement of the production team, Biao Ren: Blades of the Guardians release date is finally scheduled on June 1, 2023 on Tencent.

 However, it is still something to be grateful for that Tencent still listed it as one of its upcoming lineup of Chinese anime releases in their annual conference which only means that the project is still in production and hasn’t been sent to oblivion.

 Blades of the Guardians and Why It Was Delayed?

 Alright, I will be sharing here why I thought Blades of the Guardians had been delayed despite all the hype Tencent built for it since its initial announcement.
 My key points here might be pure speculation but these are my opinions based on what I’ve read and seen from its production team – the Chinese animation studio Colored-Pencil Animation.

 I believed that the major reason for its delay is the lack of manpower on the production end.
 I’ve seen that Colored-Pencil Animation keeps on posting hiring jobs for Blades of the Guardians from late 2021 until 2022, which only means that the project is lacking in manpower and talents to finish the job.

 Despite Tencent originally listing and hinting that Blades of the Guardians might be released in the spring of 2022.
 This I also believed to be true since they revealed several promotional videos for various characters of the donghua, a common feat, and marketing strategy that Chinese animation often does when a certain show is about to be released.